Year Out Research Opportunities

 The Special Study Experience in Anatomic Pathology or Laboratory Medicine provides Perelman medical students an opportunity to expand their knowledge of anatomic pathology or laboratory medicine (clinical pathology) in a working fellowship which includes research and independent study.
 All students considering applying for this fellowship should contact Cindy McGrath, MD.
 For more information, visit the Pathology Fellowship website.

-Check out the Pathology Fellowship powerpoint presentation that Dr. Cindy McGrath provided for the October 24, 2016 Year Out Research Programs Information Session.
+Check out the Pathology Fellowship presentation that Dr. Cindy McGrath provided for the October 24, 2018 Year Out Research Programs Information Session.

 Application Deadline: Applications are accepted year round but are preferred before January 1st for anticipated start date in June or July of the same year.